-The earliest reference to oral hygiene practice can be found from The Book of Rites, a Confucius classics on state affairs and daily lives of the previous Zhou dynasty (1046 BC – 256 BC).
-It described the people of Zhou habitually got up early when roosters crowed and rinsed their mouth with salt water as the first thing in the morning.
+The earliest reference to oral hygiene practice can be found in The Book of Rites, a Confucius classics on state affairs and daily lives of the previous Zhou dynasty (1046 BC – 256 BC).
+It described the people of Zhou habitually getting up early when roosters crowed and rinsed their mouths with salt water first thing in the morning.

 The Major Ancient Chinese Medical Books on Oral Medicine

 In the Han Dynasty, physician Zhang Zhongjing (张仲景 150 – 219) began to use amalgam to fill cavities caused by tooth decay.

 Entering the Song Dynasty (960 – 1279), denture specialists became a popular profession with common materials to make false teeth including ivory, cow bone and hard sandalwood.

 The Song royal hospital (太医局) also had a dentistry department, and royal dentists advised people to brush tooth before going to bed.